microsoft/protein-sequence-models/README.md

 ### Convolutional autoencoding representations of proteins (CARP)

 We make available pretrained CNN protein sequence masked language models of various sizes.
 All of these have a ByteNet encoder architecture and are pretrained on the March 2020 release of UniRef50 using the same masked language modeling task as in BERT and ESM-1b.
 Models require PyTorch.
-We tested on `v1.9.0`.
+We tested on `v1.9.0` and `v1.11.0`.
+If you installed into a clean conda environment, you may also need to install pandas, scipy, and wget.

 To load a model: